 If you are not sure you want to go for the HPSP program, there are other options to consider.
 You can try to join after graduation (but note that the majority of active duty Army veterinarians come from the HPSP program).
 Other options are to join the Army Reserve as a veterinarian or to work as a civilian employee at a Base veterinary clinic.

 The Air Force also recruits veterinary students for their own public health program.
-They offer a scholarship similar to HPSP, but you go through the Air Force recruiters, and it is a 100% public health job.
+They offer a scholarship similar to HPSP, but you go through the Air Force recruiters, and it is a 100% public health position.
 This program does NOT involve clinical medicine or hands-on-dogs.

 Here are some useful links: